01 September 2021

 Fed up with restrictions, isolation, cancelled holidays, not being able to make plans – everyone has suffered through the pandemic, quite aside from those who have been hit by the virus itself.
 Add to this the particular challenges for employees and their employers, like furlough ending, return to work, cancelled orders, and it is not surprising that companies and staff are suffering from Covid Fatigue.

-“‘Covid Fatigue’ is a phrase we’ve coined to explain the way many of us are currently feeling,” explains Brett Hill, distribution director at Towergate Health and Protection.
+“‘Covid Fatigue’ is a phrase we’ve coined to explain the way many of us are currently feeling,” explains Brett Hill, distribution director at Towergate Employee Benefits.
 “It covers the feeling of exhaustion and exasperation from constantly having to keep up with changing regulations and demands brought about by the pandemic.
 Both employers and employees are likely to currently be suffering the effects of Covid Fatigue but this manifests itself in different ways.”

 Employees suffering from Covid Fatigue